 Prior to commencing in his current role, he was the Chairperson of the NSW Disability Council, the official advisory board to the NSW Government on disability issues.
 He was also the President of the Deaf Society of NSW and Chairperson of the Australian Theatre of the Deaf.
 He has also been the coordinator of the World Federation of the Deaf Expert Group on Human Rights and an adjunct lecturer for the Masters of Community Management degree at the University of Technology Sydney.

-Peter Norden is an Adjunct Professor in the School of Global , Urban and Social Studies at RMIT University.
+Peter Norden is an Adjunct Professor in the School of Humanities and Social Sciences at Deakin University.
 In 2016 he was made an Inaugural Fellow of the Australian and New Zealand Society of Criminology.

 This presentation will outline Peter’s involvement in the development of services to support people leaving prison over the last 40 years, including the establishment of The Brosnan Centre, a post release service which was founded in 1977 for highly institutionalised, at risk offenders aged 17 -21.